Sebahead1983/ump-inspector/README.md

 1. Download the latest `ump-inspector-vX.X.X.zip` from the [releases page](https://github.com/LuanRT/ump-inspector/releases).
 2. Unzip the downloaded file.
-3. Open your browser and navigate to the extensions page (e.g., `chrome://extensions` or `edge://extensions`).
+3. Open your browser and navigate to the extensions page (e.g., `chrome://extensions`, `edge://extensions`, or `about:addons` for Mozilla-based browsers).
 4. Enable "Developer mode".
 5. Click on "Load unpacked" and select the directory where you unzipped the files.